flatlinee/flathud/flathudRED/readme.txt

 Welcome to flatHUD!

-Version: 1.7
+Version: 1.71
-Released: May 18th, 2014
+Released: May 29th, 2014

 Changelog:
--Fixed text bleeding on class loadout panels
+-Fixed glitches on Mann Co.
+Catalog screen
--Updated freezecam on death
+-Fixed font incongruities on item selection screen -New CTF flag screen layout
--Cleaned up ready menu on tournament setup
+-New 3d class model position
--Fixed button misalignment on advanced options dialog
+-Fixed clipping on labels for round timer (setup, overtime, etc) -New training UI for consistency with rest of HUD

 FAQ: